 Microsoft TFS is a software tool that combines version control, issue tracking, and ALM.
-TFS has been used for source control for the past decade, with different options for on-premises and cloud.
+TFS has been used to track changes to source code for the past decade, with different options for on-premises and cloud.

 Mercurial is another SCM tool that emerged around the same time as Git.
 Many teams trust Mercurial to manage large codebases and the history of legacy code.

-There are so many SCM tools available, you might wondering… which one is the best?
+There are so many source control tools available, you might wondering… which one is the best?

 Helix Core is the best source control tool for any team — from a small team of indie game developers to a large enterprise with 1,000s of developers working on code.

 That’s because Helix Core:

 - Scales better than any other tool, as your teams and files grow.

 - Ensures a single source of truth across development teams.